getodk/central-backend/CONTRIBUTING.md

 Here is an overview of the directory structure inside of `lib/`:

 * `bin/` contains all the executable scripts.
-These include `run-server.js`, which actually starts the Jubilant Garbanzo server, but also the `cli.js` command line administration utility, and scripts like the `backup.js` executable which runs the configured backup.
+These include `run-server.js`, which actually starts the ODK Central Backend server, but also the `cli.js` command line administration utility, and scripts like the `backup.js` executable which runs the configured backup.
 * `data/` files deal with Submission row data in various ways.
 They are very independent, callable from any context (they don't rely on any database code, for example), and so they are separated out here.
 The `schema.js` file contains a lot of utilities for understanding and using XForms XML schema definitions, while the other files deal with Submission row data.
 * `http/` defines a lot of core functionality for how we use Express, the Node.js server framework we rely on.
 The `endpoint.js` Endpoints are wrapper functions we use on most endpoints in our code (see `resources/`), `middleware.js` are middleware layers that catch the requests as they come in and decorate various common information onto them, and `service.js` is the glue code that actually ties together the middleware and resources to form an Express service.
 * `model/` is the most complex area of code; it defines all the Things (Users, Forms, etc) in the server and how they are stored and retrieved from the database.
 It also contains our database migrations.